-56) Europeans love chocolate.
-In fact, they are responsible for consuming 50% of the world’s chocolate.
+56) Fun fact about Europe: it loves its chocolate.
+In fact, Europeans are responsible for consuming 50% of the world’s chocolate.

-57) Tomatoes didn’t arrive in Europe until the 16th century but now are a staple ingredient in plenty of European countries’ cuisines.
+57) Tomatoes didn’t arrive in Europe until the 16th century but they are now a staple ingredient in the cuisine of many European nations.

 58) We have Rome to thank for the celebration of Christmas, which became a major event in the 9th century.
 Christmas in Europe is a magical affair.
 Towns across the continent come alive with Christmas markets, lights, and decorations.

-Are you loving these facts about Europe?
+Are you loving this trivia about Europe?
 Why not take a deep dive into individual countries’ idiosyncrasies, information, and fun facts?
 Check out these posts with interesting facts about some of Europe’s most popular destinations.

 - 70+ Fascinating & Fun Facts About Paris That’ll Blow Your Mind

 - 75+ Interesting & Fun Facts about Spain – Trivia for Adults & Kids

 - 65 Fun & Fascinating Facts About Barcelona, Spain | Barcelona Facts